chrisyxlee/nichijou/content/blog/kubernetes_the_fire_hose.md

 When faced with a challenge that one has no experience with, where does one begin?

 The following sections are in logical order, not chronological order.
 Sometimes I was tackling three different problems all at once, but for the sake of clarity, I've separated each issue to make it easier to understand the nuances of each task.

 ### managing images with `ko` and Vercel

 The first part of running code in a generic environment is actually packaging that code up so that it can run somewhere.
-Our previous method was to compile the binary to Linux through and transfer that file over to the relevant VM through secure copying (`scp`).
+Our previous method was to compile the binary to Linux and transfer that file over to the relevant VM through secure copying (`scp`).

 {{<code language="bash" connotation="neutral" title="Using `go` to build a binary">}}
 env GOOS=linux GOARCH=amd64 go build -v -o bin/service_lx path/to/service/main.go